codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 ### Run Helm Install

+After completing the sections above, you can now install the chart using your `toolsvc-values.yaml` file.

+Note: The argo controller service account name is not based on release name, so multiple installs of argo to the same namespace will cause conflicts unless `argo.controller.serviceAccount` is assigned to a new value.

-After completing the sections above, you can now install the chart using your `toolsvc-values.yaml` file by running the following command.
-Run the following commands to obtain the chart and start the install, specifying the correct path to toolsvc-values.yaml if it's not in your current directory.
+Run the following command to start the install, specifying the correct path to toolsvc-values.yaml if it's not in your current directory.

 ```
-git clone https://github.com/codedx/codedx-kubernetes -b develop
-helm dependency update ./codedx-kubernetes/codedx-tool-orchestration
-helm install toolsvc --namespace cdx-svc --values toolsvc-values.yaml ./codedx-kubernetes/codedx-tool-orchestration
+helm install toolsvc --namespace cdx-svc --values toolsvc-values.yaml codedx/codedx-tool-orchestration
 ```

 Repeatedly issue the following command until all pods show a "Running" STATUS with a "1/1" READY value.